QuickFastly/Nova-Regna/_meta/Using mystic matter and magic.md

 And finally, the topic of balance.
 Attunement as an ability is inherently unbalanced, no matter how weak the character is.
 Even if all the character can do is move a pencil on a table without touching it, that's more than the vast majority of people are capable of. *Everything* this ability can do is a direct advantage in some way.

 So what is "balanced" then?
 Obviously one-on-one matchups against an attunement user will never be balanced, so you have to consider a larger scale.
 Can the character take on an army, head first?
-You've gone too far.
+You've gone too far, even for incarnations.
 Can they take on an armed squad of eight people, unarmed?
 Sure, if you can make it believable.
 Perhaps a more interesting *and* believable overpowered scenario, however, would be a character that utilizes supernatural eyesight and telepathy to control a battlefield from the background as a tactician.

 You should also bear in mind that this ability is incredibly rare, occurring in less than 1/25,000 [[Human|humans]], 1/3,000 minor [[Spirits|spirits]], and 1/1,000 major spirits.
 Even among such small numbers, the majority of these people have weak abilities, or might not have even noticed their abilities themselves.
 A character with attunement is going to stand out, and the more powerful their ability, the more eyes will be on them... perhaps even drawing the attention of authorities or shadowy organizations.
 Remember that impact, because it wouldn't be very believable to have a character with the ability to level a building with their mind that still goes to school every day like a normal kid.
 At least, not if anybody *knows* they can do that.